 Frequently Asked Questions.
-We know you have questions about our New York and New Jersey vein treatment centers.
-We are here to help.
+If you have questions about varicose veins or one of our treatment center locations, we are here to help.

 We are Board Certified Vascular Surgeons.
 Vascular Surgeons are the only group of specialists that have specific training in the management of disease of the veins and arteries.
 We also have years of experience managing Varicose Veins.
 In fact, we were one of the first practices in the tri-state area to perform the VNUS Closure procedure and introduced this new technology to both Rockland and Orange County.